Failte327/age2teamgen/README.md

 <b>Running the application:</b>

+cd into the interface folder and run:

-flask --app interface run
+flask --app interface run -p 10000

-This will open it on port 5000 by default.
-If you open port 5000 externally on the network, it should be accessible at http://{external_ip_address}:5000/
+If you open port 10000 externally on the network, it should be accessible at http://{external_ip_address}:10000/